wgc-hackathon/bbc-micro-bit/README.md

 ## Resources

-To see covid sequencing in action, see: [Sanger Institute - What does it take to sequence tens of thousands of COVID-19 samples?] (https://www.youtube.com/watch?v=Fd40gunBTN0)
+To see covid sequencing in action, see: [Sanger Institute - What does it take to sequence tens of thousands of COVID-19 samples](https://www.youtube.com/watch?v=Fd40gunBTN0)

 This diagram also illustrates the journey from sample to data analyses:
 [Add workflow diagram and highlight where the activities fit in].